 Guns, Drugs and Violence

 Since 2001, Tim has served as District Attorney of Plymouth County.
-In that time, he has aggressively worked to protect the public safety of the nearly 500,000 residents of Plymouth County.
-As chief law enforcement officer, he has achieved this by working to take guns, drugs and violent felons off the streets, while collaborating with other law enforcement and agencies to address the social, economic and health issues facing citizens.
-Through the office, Tim has appointed an opioid point prosecutor who is devoted to prosecuting drug trafficking cases and those involving subsequent offenders and gangs.
+During this time, he has worked to protect and promote the public safety of the nearly 500,000 residents of Plymouth County.
+As chief law enforcement officer, and in conjunction with local, state and federal police departments, Tim’s primary responsibility is to enforce the law by investigating and prosecuting criminal cases.
+Toward that end, Tim has strived to take guns, drugs and violent felons off the streets, while partnering with agencies and initiating programs to address the social, economic and health challenges facing our communities.
+Through his office, Tim has appointed an opioid point prosecutor who is devoted to prosecuting drug trafficking cases and those involving subsequent offenders and gangs.

 To address violence in the county, Tim has increased law enforcement suppression efforts by administering the federally supported Project Safe Neighborhoods and Weed and Seed programs.
 Strategies implemented include the vertical prosecution of violent gun cases from high crime neighborhoods, Ceasefire offender notification panels, and a partnership with the Brockton Police Department to install ShotSpotter, a gunshot detection system.
 Through the office, Tim has implemented a Gang and Community Prosecutions Unit to focus on the most dangerous individuals affecting violence in the area.

 Tim has worked to put children in Plymouth County first, establishing a full-service, one-stop Children's Advocacy Center for child victims of sexual and physical abuse or severe neglect.
-Through his office he has implemented a county-wide program targeting at-risk Drug Endangered Children in the school systems.
-This unique program trains administrators and teaches to help them respond to drug endangered children and child victims/witnesses to violence.
+Tim and his staff are doing ground breaking work with drug endangered children.
+Training members of law enforcement and school faculty in the county and around the state on how to identify and support students with Adverse Childhood Experiences.